Hatfield College, Durham: Fellows

-Hatfield College Council awards honorary fellowships to alumni and people who have a close association with Hatfield.
-On receipt of the fellowship, the fellow automatically becomes an honorary member of the SCR and receives the same benefits.
-By 2012, honorary fellows numbered 24 in total, notably including former university chancellor Bill Bryson.
+Hatfield College Council awards honorary fellowships to distinguished alumni and others closely associated with the college.
+Honorary fellows automatically become honorary members of the SCR and receive the same benefits.
+By 2012 there were 24 honorary fellows, among them the former university chancellor Bill Bryson.

-As of 2018, other staff affiliated to the college include eight junior research fellows and 10 Senior Research Fellows.
-Current senior fellows include, amongst others, the theologian Douglas Davies.
-The college also occasionally hosts visiting academics, normally for one term, as part of the fellowship scheme offered by the university's Institute of Advanced Study.
+Hatfield appoints junior and senior research fellows.
+The college also regularly hosts visiting academics, including those affiliated with the fellowship scheme offered by the university's Institute of Advanced Study.